elifesciences-publications/micaopen/a_moment_of_change/README.md

 Figure 3 and small sections of Figure 1 were generated in R, whereby data is exported from matlab and then reformatted in R to suit the specific needs.
 We have signalled this where possible in the main script.

 ## How to cite
-If you use this code, please cite our article:  Paquola & Bethlehem et al., 2019 bioRix ...
-And direct the reader to the github repository: https://github.com/MICA-MNI/micaopen/tree/master/a_moment_of_change
+If you use this code, please cite our article:  Paquola & Bethlehem et al., 2019 eLife, https://doi.org/10.7554/eLife.50482 And direct the reader to the github repository: https://github.com/MICA-MNI/micaopen/tree/master/a_moment_of_change